WELLNESS RESOURCES

 Winter Supports & Strategies:

-Whether celebrating Christmas or enjoying other holiday traditions, this time of year can be hard on relationships, families, finances, self-esteem and emotional well-being.
+Whether celebrating Christmas or enjoying other holiday traditions, the holidays can be hard on relationships, families, finances, self-esteem and emotional well-being.
 As there is a service gap during the winter break campus closure, follow this list to ensure you weather the holiday season.
+Although some of these strategies are focused on the holidays, they can be used at any time of year.

 • Strategies: